masachetti/dio-typescript-challenge/README.md

-# tqi-typescript-challenge
+# About

- Typescript challenge code to finish the JavaScript module.
+A project with some Typescript challenges.
+These challegens are part of a JavaScript course at DIO bootcamp.